Leonardo López Luján: Research, fieldwork and museum exhibitions

 "El capitán Dupaix y su álbum arqueológico de 1794" (Captain Dupaix and his 1794 archaeological album) at the National Museum of Anthropology in Mexico City, as well as "Camino al Mictlan" (The Way to the Land of the Dead), "La Casa de las Águilas" (The House of Eagles), "Sacrificios de consagración en la Pirámide de la Luna" (Consecration Sacrifices at the Pyramid of the Moon), "Humo aromático para los dioses" (Aromatic Smoke for the Gods), and "Nuestra sangre, nuestro color: la escultura polícroma de Tenochtitlan (Our Blood, Our Color: Tenochtitlan's polychromed sculpture) at the Templo Mayor Museum.

+More recently he curated two major exhibitions in Japan and France: "Ancient Mexico" at the Tokyo National Museum with Saburo Sugiyama and Takeshi Inomata (2023-2024) and "Mexica: Des dons et des dieux au Templo Mayor" at the Musée du quai Branly in Paris with Fabienne de Pierrebourg and Steve Bourget (2024).